codeforbtv/docs/local-cloud-proposal.md

 ### Live Music Venue Directory

-The Big Heavy World Live Music Venue Directory is a tool for Vermont-based and touring artists to orient to the opportunities to perform in Vermont.
-It helps artists identify which venues are worth putting effort into getting booked at and provides the information needed to communicate with them.
+The Big Heavy World Live Music Venue Directory is a tool for Vermont-based and touring artists to orient themselves to the opportunities to perform in Vermont.
+It helps artists identify appropriate venues and provides the information needed to communicate with them.
 Not every music venue is a good match with every artist or band.
 For example, the venue might be too big or small, or have programming interests that don't fit the artist's style of music.

 ### Big Heavy World Discussion Forum